Non-Markovianity and memory enhancement in Quantum Reservoir Computing: Embedded Non-Markovian reservoir

 As anticipated, the potential performance gains from introducing non-Markovianity depend on the specific task at hand.
-Looking at the linear short-term memory (see results in Ref.~\cite{Supp}), non-Markovianity ($\Omega\neq1$) generally introduces non-monotonous linear memory decay, enhancing the performance at long times, but can be detrimental at short times.
-Looking instead at a different forecasting task, non-Markovianity does not yield any improvement for the Santa Fe laser task~\cite{Weigend} (in Ref.~\cite{Supp}).
-One possible explanation is that, in this task, the system is not intended to evolve autonomously (as in the Mackey-Glass task, as the reservoir is continuously driven by the true series values, potentially making the prediction problem inherently easier.
+Looking instead at a different forecasting task, non-Markovianity does not yield any improvement for the Santa Fe laser task~\cite{Weigend} (see supplementary material~\cite{Supp}).
+One possible explanation is that, in this task, the system is not intended to evolve autonomously, as in the Mackey-Glass task, as the reservoir is continuously driven by the true series values, potentially making the prediction problem inherently easier.

-Moreover, the non-Markovian embedding we present is not restricted to the specific choice of interaction considered (the partial Swap unitary in this case) or to the use of depolarizing channels (e.g. dissipative channels can be also considered).
-Alternative schemes can be readily constructed using experimentally available quantum gates, such as entangling operations~\cite{Hu2024,Senanian2024,Chen2020}, or by employing other implementable noise models like amplitude damping~\cite{Sannia2024,Verstraete2009}, making our approach broadly applicable across different physical platforms.